xerosic/symphony/README.md

 # 🎼 Symphony - No fuss self-hostable Discord musicbot

-Symphony is a simple self-hostable Discord musicbot that can play music from YouTube and Soundcloud (coming soon).
+Symphony is a simple self-hostable Discord musicbot that can play music from YouTube and Soundcloud.

 ## Installation